nilsgiebing/matic-docs/docs/develop/alchemy.md

 ### Step 3: Create a wallet address

-Since Polygon is a Layer-2 scaling solution for Ethereum, we need to get an Ethereum wallet and add a custom Polygon URL to send and receive transactions on the Polygon network.
-For this tutorial, we’ll use Metamask, a virtual wallet in the browser used to manage your wallet address.
-If you want to understand more about how transactions on Ethereum work, check out [this page](https://ethereum.org/en/developers/docs/transactions/) from the Ethereum foundation.
+Since Polygon PoS is a layer 2 scaling solution for Ethereum, we need to get an Ethereum wallet and add a custom Polygon URL to send and receive transactions on the Polygon Mumbai testnet.
+For this tutorial, we will use MetaMask, a browser-compatible digital wallet used to manage your wallet address.
+If you want to understand more about how transactions on Ethereum work, check out [this transactions guide](https://ethereum.org/en/developers/docs/transactions/) by the Ethereum Foundation.

 To get your customer Polygon RPC URL from Alchemy, go to your "Hello World" app in your Alchemy dashboard and click "View Key" in the top right corner.
 Then go ahead and copy your Alchemy HTTP API key!